-13.1.2 Third-Party Grievances
+13.1.2 External Grievances

-The SEP also includes a procedure for third-party grievances that establishes methods to receive and register communications from third-party stakeholders (Project Affected Persons and Interest based stakeholders).
+The SEP also includes a procedure for external grievances that establishes methods to receive and register communications from external parties (e.g. Project Affected Persons and Interest based stakeholders).
 This includes:

 - A method to screen and assess the issues raised and determine how to address them; - A method to provide, track, and document responses, if any; and - A method to adjust the ESMS management program, as appropriate, in response to external grievances.